hashmat-wani/Kohl-s/README.md

-In a span of 5 days, we created Kohl's Clone - American department store.
-It is fully functional from the users signing in using their email and password, adding items to the basket, checking their basket, removing items if needed and proceeding to checkout.
+A collaborative project (Kohl's Clone - American department store) built by a team of 4 members in 5 days.
+It is fully functional from the users signing in using their email and password, adding items to the basket, checking their basket, removing items if needed, and proceeding to checkout.
+- Fully responsive design - You are no longer dependent on computers, you can quickly search for information using various devices: laptops, smartphones, tablets, and even smartwatches.

 **LANDING PAGE:**